8bit-pixies/Ramble/readme.md

 File Structure
 ==============

 Currently this isn't really an R package.
-Everything lives in `parser.r` with sample usage in `example.r`.
+Everything lives in `parser.r` with sample usage in `example.r` and `expr.r`. `expr.r` demonstrates how you might be able to build a more complex parser using this code.

 Notes
 =====